adnanaline/small-step/README.md

 # small-step

-learning how to use github
+learning how to use github. intend to use github co-pilot x and enhance my user experience in any device by creating apps i need.